 After a thorough evaluation, we will be able to determine if you are a candidate for refractive surgery, and then discuss the best refractive surgical option for you.
 If you wear soft contact lenses, you need to be out of lenses two weeks prior to your evaluation.
 For those who wear gas permeable lenses, you need to be out of contacts four weeks prior to your evaluation.
 This will ensure the most accurate measurement of your refractive error.

-Want to start your road to LASIK now?
-Click below to take our 2-minute self-evaluation to find out if you’re a good candidate for LASIK!
+Want to start your road to LASIK now? take our 2-minute self-evaluation to find out if you’re a good candidate for LASIK!

 Your decision to have LASIK laser vision correction is a serious decision.
 Ultimately, you will be the one to make the final decision.
 When selecting a LASIK surgeon, it is important to select a surgeon that can honestly explain your visual needs.
 Dr. Petashnick is a fellowship trained cornea specialist who will spend time examining your eyes and thoroughly discuss your refractive surgery options.